shri36386/RISC-V-on-FPGA-for-High-school/README.md

 <details>
   <summary><h2>APPLICATION BINARY INTERFACE</h2> </summary>

+Application Binary Interface (ABI) in RISC-V

-An Application Binary Interface (ABI) defines how software components interact at the machine-code level.
-It specifies conventions such as how functions are called, how data types are represented in memory, which registers are used for arguments and return values, and how the stack is organized.
-By standardizing these low-level details, an ABI ensures that compiled programs, libraries, and operating systems can work together seamlessly across compatible hardware.
+The Application Binary Interface (ABI) defines how software interacts with the hardware at the binary level.
+In RISC-V systems, this interaction primarily occurs via registers, which serve as the main communication channels between the program and the processor.
+The ABI specifies conventions for how registers are used for passing arguments, returning values, managing the stack, and handling system calls, ensuring consistent behavior across different software and hardware implementations.

-APPLICATION BINARY INTERFACE -> VIA REGISTERS -> ACCESSES SYSTEM

-Registers provided via RISC-V specifications
+RISC-V provides a well-defined set of registers for this purpose, and the width of these registers is determined by the XLEN specification:

-* XLEN (width) - 32 bit for RV32
+XLEN = 32 bits for RV32 architectures

-* XLEN (width) - 64 bit for RV64
+XLEN = 64 bits for RV64 architectures

+For example, in an RV64 system with XLEN = 64 bits, each register can hold a 64-bit value, allowing the processor to efficiently handle large integers, addresses, and data types.
+The ABI dictates how these 64-bit registers are used when accessing memory, performing arithmetic operations, passing function arguments, or interfacing with the operating system.

+This abstraction ensures that software written for the RISC-V ABI can run on any compatible hardware without modification, as the conventions for register usage, data alignment, and system calls remain consistent.

 Let's consider XLEN - 64bit RV64